Skip to main content

 Metrics endpoint returns empty or 404

-Cause: prometheus_retention_time is not configured or set to 0s.
+Cause: prometheus_retention_time is not configured or set to 0s, so Consul emits no Prometheus series.

 Fix: